 “It was always possible that if we (tried to play on the front foot), we were going to lose all 27 matches this season,” he said.
 But if we win one match playing the way that we know best, then we’ve already taken a big step towards success.
 We’ve gotten better as the season has gone on.
 Even though we’ve lost twice to Eastern, the best we’ve played all season were the first 20 minutes of the second match against them.”

-Resources Capital’s counter press on display against Eastern.
+Resources Capital’s high press on display against Eastern.
 (Credit: on.cc)

 To understand Resources Capital is to understand Ho’s pedagogy, which is based on the encouragement of individuals to be adventurous and to express themselves.
 But to dig deeper and understand his pedagogy, one must also understand his upbringing.